VaishnavGitHuber/Code-Conqueror-1K/README.md

 14. Sum of subarray ranges(5 May 2026) monotonic stack 2
 15. Asteroid Collision(7 May 2026) stack 1
 16. Largest Rectangle in a Histogram(7 May 2026) 1
+17. Previous Greater Element(8 May 2026) 1
+18. Next Smaller Smaller Element(8 May 2026) 1

 #### Linked List